Towards a minimal example of quantum nonlocality without inputs

 The example of Renou et al.~\cite{Renou_2019} which we refer to as the RGB4 distribution involves three quantum sources and entangled measurements.
 The proof of nonlocality of the RGB4 distribution relies on the concept of Token Counting rigidity \cite{Renou2022,renou2022network}.
 It imposes severe constraints on the underlying classical model for certain triangle-local distributions, as discussed in the next section.
 It is also worth mentioning the construction of Gisin in Ref.~\cite{Gisin_2019} which is conjectured to be nonlocal based on numerical evidence~\cite{krivachy_neural_2020}, but for which a proof is still missing.

 In this work, we look for minimal examples of quantum nonlocality in the triangle network.
-More specifically, we present examples of quantum distributions with low output cardinality, and show that they do not admit a triangle-local model of Eq.~\eqref{trilocal} using variety of methods.
+More specifically, we present examples of quantum distributions with low output cardinality and show that they do not admit a triangle-local model of Eq.~\eqref{trilocal} using a variety of methods.
 For our first example in Section III, with output cardinalities $3-3-3$, we provide an analytic proof based on a relaxed version of the rigidity property, which we term ``almost-rigidity''.
 Our second example in Section IV, with output cardinalities $3-3-2$, is proven via the technique of inflation \cite{wolfe2019inflation}.
 Loosely speaking, this method considers larger (inflated) networks, some marginals of which coincide with the original triangle network.
 If one can show that the distribution on the inflated network cannot be consistently defined, given the marginals and some independence constraints, one can conclude that the original distribution is not triangle-local.